keshavrathinavel/AI-Driven-Quizzes/README.md

 pnpm i
 ```

-Set up Prisma and a MySQL database (PlanetScape, Railway etc.) and push migrations from prisma/schema.prisma
+Set up Prisma and a PostgreSQL database (NeonDB used in this codebase) and push migrations from prisma/schema.prisma
 ```angular2html
 prisma db push
 ```